fbpx

 ️ Sticks and twigs

-️ Leaves and other organic garden waste
+️ Leaves and other organic garden waste.

 X Fishing line

-X Rope/string/yarn
+X Rope/string/twine/yarn

 X Cotton wool